jekia2000/Sudoku/TheProjectSudoku/readMe.txt

     Be sure to import the tkinter library if you do not have it.
-    -You can open the python files in an editor, e.g. Visual Studio Code, and simply run Main.py -You can enter the "TheProjectSudoku" folder either via Windows cmd or Linux terminal and type "python Main.py" (Windows) or "python3 Main.py" (Linux)
+    -You can open the python files in an editor, e.g. Visual Studio Code, and simply run Main.py -You can enter the "TheProjectSudoku" folder either via Windows cmd or Linux terminal and type "python Main.py"

 4) How to play?